How To Perform Arithmetic Operations in Excel

 Using the knowledge gained in the above example, try to write the formulas for subtraction, division, and multiplication.

-Formatting data in Microsoft Excel
+Step 2) Format Data in Microsoft Excel

 We all love beautiful things don’t we?
 Formatting in Excel helps us achieve exactly that.
 We can make our spreadsheets more presentable.
 We will use the data in the arithmetic operations table.
 We will make the column names;